Dr. Dan Zomerlei, PhD, MDIV, LMFT - Principal Partner

 I am a limited licensed marriage and family therapy.
 I graduated from National University with my master’s degree and completed my undergraduate at Rochester University in the social work field.
 I am here for you and any problem you may be facing.
 I am passionate about helping people and families and would love to explore how I can partner with you, as you own and work through your story.

 I am available for telehealth appointments.

 Amy Flesher, Billing Specialist

 Amy Flesher is our Billing Manager.
 Her role on our team is to ensure all clients and insurances are properly billed.
 Amy is the one to talk to if you have questions about your bill.
 She diligently works with each therapist to take some of the confusion out of the complicated process of billing insurances.

-Wendy Schuurman is our Connections Specialist.
+Adriana Morris is our Connections Specialist.
 With confidentiality and compassion, she helps get you connected with a therapist and seeks to ease the initial steps in getting the counseling care you need for yourself and your family.
 She will be glad you called in.
-Wendy also plays a vital part in assisting therapists as they connect with Primary Care Providers and other clinicians to collaborate care.
+Adriana also plays a vital part in assisting therapists as they connect with Primary Care Providers and other clinicians to collaborate care.